GCP: Guarded Collaborative Perception with Spatial-Temporal Aware Malicious Agent Detection: Experiments

 \textbf{Implementation Details.} Our \texttt{GCP} is implemented with PyTorch.
 Each agent's locally captured LiDAR or camera data is first encoded into a BEV feature map with size $16 \times 16$ and 512 channels.
 The encoder network adopts a ResNet-style architecture with 5 layers of feature encoding, with output feature dimensions progressively increasing from 32 to 512 channels while spatial dimensions decrease from 256 to 16.
 The decoder consists of three convolutional blocks with channel dimensions progressively decreasing from 512 to 64.
 The detection head follows a two-branch design (classification and regression) with standard convolutional layers, batch normalization, and ReLU activation.
 It uses an anchor-based detection decoder \citep{8578474} with multiple anchor sizes per location.
 The fusion method is V2VNet \citep{10.1007/978-3-030-58536-5_36}.
 The LSTM-AE model consists of 2 LSTM layers with hidden dimension 32.
 We train the model using Adam optimizer (lr=0.001) with the default history sequence length 5.
-All experiments are conducted on a server with 2 Intel(R) Xeon(R) Silver 4410Y CPUs, 4 NVIDIA RTX A5000 GPUs, and 512 GB RAM.
+All experiments are conducted on a server with 2 Intel(R) Xeon(R) Silver 4410Y CPUs, a single NVIDIA RTX A5000 GPU, and 512 GB RAM.

-\textbf{Baselines and Evaluation Metrics.} We compare our method with two state-of-the-art CP defense baselines: ROBOSAC \citep{Li_2023_ICCV} and MADE \citep{zhao2024maliciousagentdetectionrobust}.
-We also include three reference settings: (1) Upper-bound - CP without malicious agents, representing the optimal performance; (2) Lower-bound - ego vehicle's local perception only; and (3) No defense - CP with malicious agents but without any defense measures.
-To validate the effectiveness of our spatial-temporal design, we also evaluate two variants of \texttt{GCP}: spatial-only defense (\texttt{GCP-S}) and temporal-only defense (\texttt{GCP-T}).
-The performance of all methods is evaluated using both accuracy and efficiency metrics: average precision at 0.5 IoU (AP@0.5) and 0.7 IoU (AP@0.7) for detection accuracy and Frames Per Second (FPS) for computational efficiency.
+\textbf{Baselines and Evaluation Metrics.} We compare our method with state-of-the-art defenses ROBOSAC \citep{Li_2023_ICCV}, MADE \citep{zhao2024maliciousagentdetectionrobust}, and CP-Guard \citep{hucpguard2025}.
+We also introduce a simple Gated Late Fusion as a baseline, which aggregates proposal boxes from all connected agents and filters them using a consistency voting mechanism.
+Reference settings include Upper-bound (clean CP), Lower-bound (ego-only), and No Defense.
+Evaluation metrics include Average Precision (AP@0.5, AP@0.7) for accuracy and Frames Per Second (FPS) for efficiency.